gudzenkov/gke-stackdriver-demo/docs/Stackdriver-SLI.md

   - Click on the lowest call showing here: */usr/src/app/server/js:131*.
   This will load you into Stackdriver Debug.
   - Select the source code that is running from Cloud Source Repositories
-  - Select the source code that is running from Cloud Source Repositories
   - Select your source with:
     ```
     Repository: shop-cluster